Short synopses of my full-length plays: (click on the titles for more detail)

 Published by Original Works Publishing

 Scientists have discovered two people exactly alike-not twins, but two identical human beings.
 Their freakish celebrity power threatens to engulf the world.
 One newspaper reporter’s struggle to tell the truth leads her on a twisted comic, odyssey.
-This is a very fun play about America’s love of celebrity and capacity for self-delusion.
+This is a very fun play about America’s love of celebrity, the perils of fake news, and our capacity for self-delusion.
 It’s a fast-paced ride, great fun for an ensemble cast.

 Nominated Best New Play, 1998, Denver Drama Critics Circle.